Volunteer for Childline Will you be there when a young person needs you the most?

 So you've found a volunteer role.
 You think you're perfect for it.
 What's next?
 Easy.
 Go to the vacancy you’d like to apply for and click 'Apply for this role'.

-If you need to create an account with us, use our sign in options or enter your name, email address and choose a password.
+If you need to create an account with us, use our sign up options or enter your name, email address and choose a password.

 Support our volunteers